DominicBarry/Leeds-Cycle-Patterns-Analysis/README.md

 ## Caveats & Assumptions

-Whilst the analysis shows how ride volume has changed over the 6 year period 2018 to 2023 it is important to conisder the cycling infrastructure improvements in Leeds City Centre duringh this period, as detailed below.
+Whilst the analysis shows how ride volume has changed over the 6 year period 2018 to 2023 it is important to conisder them within the context of cycling infrastructure improvements in Leeds City Centre, as detailed below.

 ### Leeds Cycling Infrastructure Changes (2018-2023)